tonsnoei/ai-coding-multi-model-app/README.md

 ## What I learned

 * When there is a bug in the code, don't tell the LLM what is functionally wrong, but try to figure out what the technical problem is and point that out.
-Instead, if possible, provide the error or exception message if any.
+Or, if possible, provide the error or exception message if any.
-* Giving a single prompt to generate an application at once is probably not the best idea for smaller models.
+* Giving a single prompt to generate an application at once is probably not the best idea.
 Creating it with smaller steps is probably better, especially for smaller models.
 * Select the model by its purpose.
 Using *DeepSeek: R1 Distill Llama 70B* for coding seems to give less quality results compared to the 32b model that is specialized in coding.
 * The largest model is not always the best, but is slowest and in regular situations pricey.
 * Smaller models can perform a proper job.